Azimuthal Dust Polarization from Aerodynamically Aligned Grains as Evidence for the Streaming Instability in Protoplanetary Disks: Introduction

-In this Letter, we demonstrate that SI naturally modifies the local aerodynamic flow experienced by dust grains, enabling birdie-like alignment to produce azimuthally aligned, effectively prolate grains.
-We argue that the observed azimuthal polarization pattern therefore traces ongoing SI in protoplanetary disks.
-The structure is organized as follows.
-Sec.~\ref{sec:problem_setup} describes the adopted SI simulations and its polarized radiation transfer.
+In this paper, we demonstrate that SI naturally modifies the local aerodynamic flow experienced by dust grains, enabling birdie-like alignment to produce azimuthally aligned, effectively prolate grains.
+The paper is organized as follows: Sec.~\ref{sec:problem_setup} describes the adopted SI simulations and its polarized radiation transfer.
 Sec.~\ref{sec:results} presents the resulting polarization images.
 Sec.~\ref{sec:discussion} discusses the implications and further compares other grain alignment theories.
 Our results are summarized in Sec.~\ref{sec:summary}.